zlubsen/BeyondBankingDays.github.io/README.md

 1. Before the event, through bettercodehub@sig.eu

-2. During the event by talking to Better Code Hub team of SIG with questions about refactoring tactics
+2. During the event by talking to Better Code Hub team of SIG with questions about refactoring tactics.

+3. The guidelines are described in full in [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049555.do) (get your free copy during the event)

-3. After the event, through bettercodehub@sig.eu
+4. After the event, through bettercodehub@sig.eu

-4. your Pro access to Better Code Hub remains valid for *1 month* after the event
+5. Your Pro access to Better Code Hub remains valid for *1 month* after the event

 ## How to get points